xwiz/flutterwave-php/examples/get-paid/card-example.md

 ];
 $custId = "76464"; your users customer id
 $currency = Currencies::NAIRA; //currency to charge the card
-$authModel = AuthModel::BVN; can be BVN, NOAUTH, PIN, etc
+$authModel = AuthModel::BVN; //can be BVN, NOAUTH, PIN, etc
 $narration = "narration for this transaction";
 $responseUrl = ""; //callback url
 $country = Countries::NIGERIA;